adamsoliev/bearblog/intro-sql/blogpost.md

 | 75 | "C" | 2022-07-11 |
 | 32 | "E" | 2019-03-27 |

 Note $R$ is a named collection of three rows.
-Each row of has the same set of named columns (`ID`, `Name`, `Date`), and each column is of a specific data type.
+Each row has the same set of named columns (`ID`, `Name`, `Date`), and each column is of a specific data type.
 Whereas columns have a fixed order in each row, the order of the rows within the table isn't guaranteed in any way (although they can be explicitly sorted for display).

 To connect information across tables, the relational model relies on 'key' columns:
 * A **primary key** uniquely identifies each row within a table (e.g., ID in the relation $R$).